 Normally, the flow of shortages in terms of Apple products is from Apple to the market, but it's starting to seem like, these days, the shortages are starting to show up more on the demand side of the equation than ever before.
 In a new report brought out just hours ago, Sharp has almost shut down production of the 9.7-inch screens that drive the iPad.

-said Sharp was pulling the rug out from under production, and the reason why is actually pretty sound when looked at in terms of the overall market.
+A report from Reuters said Sharp was pulling the rug out from under production, and the reason why is actually pretty sound when looked at in terms of the overall market.
 Sharp is said to be dialing back its 9.7-inch screen production in order to accommodate increased demand for the smaller iPad Mini screen.
-While it wouldn't elaborate on the total production levels, the report comes from the general "industry sources with knowledge of Sharp's production plans," so it's a safe bet that's actually the case. report from Reuters
+While it wouldn't elaborate on the total production levels, the report comes from the general "industry sources with knowledge of Sharp's production plans," so it's a safe bet that's actually the case.

 Oddly, there seems to be no other company making changes in terms of iPad screen production, with inside sources at Samsung reporting no change—it already dialed back somewhat as part of earlier reports--and LG reporting a small drop, mostly due to seasonal changes.